-When the pilot pressure is led to the port a2, a3, the boom spool moved to lower position.
+When the pilot pressure is led to the port a2, the boom spool moved to lower position.

-Oil from the pump flows to the cylinder port A2, A3 and oil from the cylinder flows into the tank passage through the cylinder port B2, B3.
+Oil from the pump flows to the cylinder port A2, through the load holding valve and oil from the cylinder flows into the tank passage through the cylinder port B2.